 All interested parties making demands of marine resources are connected in some way with MSP.
-This chapter outlines the current status of those sectors and activities that make direct use of the marine environment, and in particular the Central MSP Area: by using marine resources directly (e.g. extraction) or indirectly (e.g. for tourism), and by using marine space (e.g. military use, transport).
+This chapter outlines the current status of those sectors and activities that make direct use of the marine environment by using marine resources directly (e.g. extraction) or indirectly (e.g. for tourism), and by using marine space (e.g. military use, transport).

-Each section begins with a brief definition of the use, followed by an overview of its current status in Namibia and the Central MSP Area.
-This considers legal mandates and responsibilities, the spatial distribution of the resource and/or use, its socioeconomic importance as well as its environmental impact.
+Each section begins with a brief definition of the use, followed by an overview of its current status in Namibia and the MSP areas.
+This considers legal mandates and responsibilities, the spatial distribution of the resource and/or use, its socio-economic importance as well as its environmental impact.
 The second part of each section looks towards the future, considering key trends in the sector, strategic objectives and conflicts and synergies with other activities.
 Each section concludes with a brief overview of the key issues MSP should consider from the perspective of each sector/use.